ptoshkov/integratedterminal/README.md

 ### Does the toolbox work in MATLAB Online?
 Yes, the MATLAB Online servers use Ubuntu so you can install the terminal.

 Upload the installer to your MATLAB Drive, run it and when it says *100%* click the X to stop the installation.
 The terminal will still be installed correctly.
+Then go ahead and start the terminal from the APPS tab.

 ![](integratedterminal/images/online.png)